 Scenario 3: A RRH opportunity becomes available for homeless individuals.
 Individuals experiencing chronic homelessness with the longest length of homelessness are matched to these opportunities.
-If no individuals experiencing chronic homelessness are available, sheltered individuals with a disabling condition with the longest length of homelessness will be considered followed by unsheltered individuals with a disabling condition with the longest length of homelessness.
-If no individuals with a disabling condition are available, sheltered individuals with the longest length of homelessness will be considered followed by unsheltered individuals with the longest length of homelessness.
+If no individuals experiencing chronic homelessness are available, sheltered individuals with a disabling condition with the longest length of homelessness will be considered followed by unsheltered individuals with a disabling condition are available, sheltered individuals with the longest length of homelessness.
+If no individuals with a disabling condition are available, sheltered individuals with the longest length of homelessness will be considered followed by unsheltered individuals with a disabling condition are available, sheltered individuals with the longest length of homelessness will be considered followed by unsheltered individuals with a disabling condition are available, sheltered individuals with the longest length of homelessness will be considered followed by unsheltered individuals with a disabling condition are available, sheltered individuals with the longest length of homelessness will be considered followed by unsheltered individuals with the longest length of homelessness.